-Prerequisites: Entrepreneurship I
+Prerequisites: Entrepreneurship I and have earned Micro Regional Credential

 In this course, students will discover what it is like to operate a small business/micro-enterprise.
-By the end of this course students will understand important activities involved in keeping a small business, in business and will have mastered critical workplace behaviors and leadership skills necessary to be a business owner or a valued employee.
-Skills taught in Entrepreneurship II are transferable to any career pathway and are a foundation for success in your career and life.
-This course will also prepare you for the Micro-Enterprise State-wide Credential sponsored by the Baton Rouge Area Chamber of Commerce.
-This course counts in all Jump Start 1.0 and 2.0 pathways.
+Students will understand important activities involved in keeping a small business and will have mastered critical workplace behaviors and leadership skills necessary to be a business owner or a valued employee.
+This course will prepare students for the Micro-Enterprise statewide credential sponsored by the Baton Rouge Area Chamber of Commerce.